anandKumar0432/anandKumar0432/README.md

 - 👋 Hi, I’m @anandKumar0432
-- 👀 I’m interested in
+- 👀 I’m interested in world of technology
-- 🌱 I’m currently learning spring boot
+- 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me anandkumarsaidi2005@gmail.com
 - 😄 Pronouns: He